partrita/QmkFirmware/qmk_firmware/keyboards/ferris/keymaps/34keys_SCGA/readme.md

-# The 34 keymap for ferris keyboards
+# The 34 keymap for sweep keyboards

 This layout is made almost entirely from [miryoku](https://github.com/manna-harbour/miryoku).
 However, I used fewer layers and reduced 36 keys to 34.